kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

    - Pod-level usage metrics for Disk and Memory
  - Metrics Server (outlined in [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md)), which exposes the [Resource Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-metrics-api.md) to the following system components:
    - Scheduler
-     - Node-level capacity and availability metrics for Disk, CPU, and Memory
+     - Node-level availability metrics for Disk, CPU, and Memory
      - Pod-level usage metrics for Disk, CPU, and Memory
      - Container-level usage metrics for Disk, CPU, and Memory
    - Horizontal-Pod-Autoscaler
-     - Node-level capacity and availability metrics for CPU and Memory
+     - Node-level availability metrics for CPU and Memory
      - Pod-level usage metrics for CPU and Memory
    - Cluster Federation
-     - Node-level capacity and availability metrics for Disk, Memory, and CPU
+     - Node-level availability metrics for Disk, Memory, and CPU
    - kubectl top and Kubernetes Dashboard
-     - Node-level capacity and availability metrics for Disk, Memory, and CPU
+     - Node-level availability metrics for Disk, Memory, and CPU
      - Pod-level usage metrics for Disk, Memory, and CPU
      - Container-level usage metrics for Disk, CPU, and Memory